-- 1. Assess Children and Teens for Need of Vaccination against varicella who are age 12 months or older and who have not met any of the following criteria: - Documentation of at least two doses of vaccine, both given on or after age 12 months, separated by at least 12 weeks (separated by at least 4 weeks if given at age 13 years or older) - History of varicella disease based on diagnosis or verification of varicella by a healthcare provider - History of herpes zoster based on a diagnosis or verification of herpes zoster by a healthcare provider - · Laboratory evidence of immunity or laboratory confirmation of disease
+- 1. Assess Children and Teens for Need of Vaccination against varicella who are age 12 months or older and who have not met any of the following criteria: - Documentation of at least two doses of vaccine, both given on or after age 12 months, separated by at least 4 weeks (Note: the recommended minimum dosing interval for children age 12 months through 12 years is at least 12 weeks, but a documented dose inadvertently administered after at least 4 weeks may be counted as valid.) - History of varicella disease based on diagnosis or verification of varicella by a healthcare provider - History of herpes zoster based on a diagnosis or verification of herpes zoster by a healthcare provider - Laboratory evidence of immunity or laboratory confirmation of disease